Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 • Name

-Instead of entering that information on every product, you create the Brand metaobject once and then connect it to all brand products.
+Instead of typing these details on every product, you create the Brand metaobject once and link it to all relevant items.
+This ensures consistency and saves time across your catalog.

-• Connect products to those entries (manually or via CSV/Matrixify)
+4. Connect products to the entries (manually or via CSV/Matrixify)

-• Metafields for per-product details like material, launch date, size guide link
+• Metafields for per-product details like material, size guides, or launch dates

 Metafield Fundamentals